 Everyday after showering, I spray some magnesium oil (again, not really oil so it won’t stain clothing) on my legs and arms.
 It absorbs completely before I dress.
 I consider this a critical part of my daily routine along with dry body brushing and my morning warm lemon cayenne pepper water.

 Don’t go crazy now!
 Though it is thought to be impossible to overdose on magnesium, you know what they say about too much of a good thing.
 Individuals with improperly functioning kidneys may not be able to handle magnesium supplementation and should consult a doctor.
+It can also cause loose stools.
 Furthermore, magnesium may interact with certain prescription medications, so be sure to do your homework!

 Sources and further reading: